MacLemon/CongressChecklist/README.md

 - Laptop (with a working battery)
         - Maybe clean display and keyboard while you're at it ;-)
 - USB flash drives
 	- Put an OWNER.txt file on them with information on how to contact you in case one gets lost accidentally.
-(Twitter, phone (for example DECT, 32C3 GSM extensions), email, name of the assembly you're well known at, owl, raven)
+(Twitter, phone (for example DECT, 33C3 GSM extensions), email, name of the assembly you're well known at, owl, raven)
 	- For devices with private information be sure to encrypt them!
 (VeraCrypt, GPG, FileVault, EncFS, Bitlocker, gbde, geli, dm-crypt, LUKS, eCryptFS)
 	- make note of the filesystem used so you know if they will work on the system of the person you want to exchange data with.
 (FAT32 is a safe bet to work everywhere, for larger files ExFAT should also work on most platforms.)
-	- Mac: NTFS, ZFS, Ext can be read, but not written to without 3rd party software.
-FAT, ExFAT, HFS+(J), HFSX are fine for current OS X versions
+	- Mac: NTFS can be read, but not written to without 3rd party software.
+FAT, ExFAT, HFS+(J), HFSX are fine for current OS X versions, ZFS and NTFS r/w support need 3rd party software.
+APFS support is experimental in macOS 10.12 Sierra
 - Ethernet cords (Cat5e) of multiple lengths (Maybe have a spare to tether a friend)
-	- USB/Thunderbolt to Ethernet adapter, if your device needs one (for example thin notebooks)
+	- USB/Thunderbolt/USB-C to Ethernet RJ45 adapter, if your device needs one (for example thin notebooks)
 - Mass storage drives (take some empty ones with you to fill with data and/or bring your own data and share it!)
 - Tablet computer, iPad, Android tablet, Microsoft surface
 - Kindle